bobocode/Estimation-Technique-based-on-Kalman-Filter/README.md

 # Estimation-Technique-based-on-Kalman-Filter
-This is a repository to introduce how several Kalman Filter methods are utilized in Inertial Navigaton System.
+This is a repository to introduce how several Kalman Filter methods are utilized in Visual-Inertial Navigaton System.

 - [ ] basic Kalman filter
 - [ ] extended Kalman filter